pgarg22/Pottery-A-CSS-Framework-in-Haskell/README.md

 **Mixins Include-**

-o grTitleSize - Returns CSS of title size based on content width.
+grTitleSize - Returns CSS of title size based on content width.

-o grHeadlineSize - Returns CSS of headline size based on content width.
+grHeadlineSize - Returns CSS of headline size based on content width.

-o grSubHeadlineSize - Returns CSS of subheadline size based on content width.
+grSubHeadlineSize - Returns CSS of subheadline size based on content width.

-o grFontSize - Returns CSS of Font size based on content width.
+grFontSize - Returns CSS of Font size based on content width.

-o grSecondaryText - Returns CSS of Secondary Text based on content width.
+grSecondaryText - Returns CSS of Secondary Text based on content width.

- grBaseLineheight : Returns CSS of default line-height based on content width.
+grBaseLineheight : Returns CSS of default line-height based on content width.

- grCustomLineheight : Returns CSS of Golden-ratio line-height based on a customvalue specified by the user.
+grCustomLineheight : Returns CSS of Golden-ratio line-height based on a customvalue specified by the user.